graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Use the Compose REST Query editor to call your endpoint.
-* Add another endpoint, possibly a `POST`, and compose a query and call it.
+* Add another endpoint, using `POST`, and compose a query and call it.
+* Are there any features you would like to see?
+Please make a note.

 ### Add the Micronaut Control Panel to your application